jpillora/uploader/README.md

 # uploader

-A small server to receive files over HTTP, with an embedded web UI
+A small server to receive files over HTTP, with an embedded web UI:

 <img width="300px" alt="screenshot" src="https://user-images.githubusercontent.com/633843/227771230-347164e2-61d6-4e00-a4a2-e0662a5d5dbf.png" />